Main Content

 root

-The root is at the top of an architecture hierarchy.
-A root architecture has a boundary defined by its architecture ports surrounding the system of interest.
+A root is at the top of an architecture hierarchy.
+A root architecture has a boundary defined by its architecture ports that surround the system of interest.

 The root architecture has a system boundary surrounding your architecture model.
 You can add architecture ports that define interfaces across the boundary.